nanochess/bootLogo/README.md

 The following commands are implemented:

-    CLEARSCREEN
+### CLEARSCREEN

 Clears the screen and returns the turtle to the center, and pointing to the north.
 This command can only be used alone.

-    FD 40
+### FD 40

 Move the turtle 40 pixels ahead.
 Caveat: If you use zero, it will be taken as 65536 pixels.

-    BK 40
+### BK 40

 Move the turtle 40 pixels backward.
 Caveat: If you use zero, it will be taken as 65536 pixels.

-    RT 25
+### RT 25

 Rotate the turtle  25 degrees clockwise.

-    LT 25
+### LT 25

 Rotate the turtle 25 degrees counterclockwise.

-    REPEAT 10 FD 10
+### REPEAT 10 FD 10

 Repeat 10 times FD 10

-    REPEAT 10 [FD 10 RT 20]
+### REPEAT 10 [FD 10 RT 20]

 Repeat 10 times FD 10 RT 20.
 Repeat can be nested.
 If you miss the final ] character then bootLogo will crash.

+### PU

+Pen up.
+The turtle doesn't draw for following commands.

+### PD

+Pen down.
+The turtle draws again.

-    QUIT
+### QUIT

 Exit to command line (only .COM version)

 ## Examples

 ![bootLogo command sequence](example3.png)

 ![Result of bootLogo command sequence](example4.png)

+## Acknowledgments

+* jcmeyrignac for an idea to make smaller the number decoding.
+* Jim Leonard (MobyGamer) for making me thinking about a higher-precision sin function.
+* raulamd for reminding me that cubicDoom had a smaller sin function.

 ## More on this?